Skip to main content

 Consultation has concluded

-The draft Master Plan guides where people live, work and play into the future.
+The Campsie Master Plan guides where people live, work and play into the future.
 If we plan for these things now, with good urban design principles and a clear strategy for growth we can make sure that Campsie continues to be a place with the right balance of community, business, growth and culture.
 Without a master plan, growth in Campsie will occur in an uncoordinated way.
-The draft Master Plan also provides a basis for Council and the community to hold other agencies to account on delivering important infrastructure for our community.
+The Master Plan also provides a basis for Council and the community to hold other agencies to account on delivering important infrastructure for our community.

 The key themes in the draft Master Plan are: